Snake River Fishing - Oregon

 Snake River Rapids

-About 4:30 p.m., when you arrive at camp, the tents will already be set up.
-You'll find your bag and select a tent for the evening.
-Enjoy appetizers before dinner.
+4:30 p.m. (+-) - You'll arrive at camp.
+The tents have been set up.
+You will find your bag and choose a tent for the night.
+Enjoy some appetizers before dinner.

 Memories made with days spent fishing, spotting wildlife, floating alongside the rafts in your lifejacket, kayaking, stargazing, new friendships, and more.